jjvanzon/JJs-Reference-Architecture/patterns/cascading.md

 Alternative: ORM-Mapped Cascading
 ---------------------------------

-You can also configure the [`ORM`](../api/orm.md) through [`Mappings`](data-access.md#mapping) to take care of the [`Cascading`](#-cascading) automatically.
+You can also configure the [`ORM`](../api/orm.md) through [`Mappings`](data-access.md#mapping) to automatically handle [`Cascading`](#-cascading).

 A downside of this, is that the deletions are hidden away from view.
-It may surprise programmers, when things are auto-magically deleted all of a sudden.
-Things would go off, beyond the intention of the programmers, taking control away from them.
+It may surprise programmers, when related data is automatically `Deleted`.
+This can result in unintended consequences, taking away control from the programmers.

 Alternative: Database Cascading